erickdc7/react-portfolio-3/README.md

 ![preview services section](src/assets/preview-2.png)

 ### Skills
-#### In this section you will see a list of skills that I have.
+#### In this section you will see a list of skills.
 Each ability has a short description and a percentage, depending on how well I know how to handle it.
 ![preview who section](src/assets/preview-3.png)

 ### Portfolio